-If you are planning to get married here, please make an appointment with the Parish Priest as soon as possible (6 months notice is preferable) to allow for marriage preparation sessions and any legal administration.
+If you are planning to get married here, please make an appointment with the Parish Priest as soon as possible (the Church requires couples to give 12 months notice to the parish priest) to allow for marriage preparation sessions and any legal administration.

 Following direction from the Civil Authorities as of February 2014 to qualify to marry at St Philipís or St Johnís at least one of the parties must either reside in the registration district where the church building is located or the church must be their usual place of worship.

 Many congratulations on your decision to be married.

 Generally speaking, you may marry in the Catholic Church if:

 - at least one of you is a Roman Catholic;

 - neither of you has been married before;

 - you are 18 years old or over.

 To marry in the parish, at least one of you should normally reside in the parish.
 The Civil Law states that the church in which you plan to get married must normally be within the registration district where you or your partner resides.
 The Church's Canon Law states that your marriage is to be celebrated in the parish in which either of you is residing.